postmanlabs/labs-docs/v6/postman/collections/intro_to_collections.md

 ### What is a Postman Collection?

 A Postman Collection lets you group individual requests together.
-You can organize these requests in folders.
+You can organize these requests into folders.

 [![sample collection Echo](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-Collection_headers.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-Collection_headers.png)